 - Requirements for Board of Trustees, Main Board and Committee members

 - Knowledge Services and Solutions Board person specification

 - Membership and Professional Development Board person specification

 - Volunteer Engagement Board person specification.

-Reporting to the Knowledge Services and Solutions Board is a Communities Resourcing Committee, to which report a number of communities committees:
+Reporting to the Volunteer Engagement Board is a Communities Resourcing Committee, to which report a number of communities committees:

 - Communities Resourcing Committee